+Eating Nyonya food is one of the must do activity in Malacca!
 Malacca is a great location for anyone looking to immerse themselves in a vast variety of centuries-old cultures.

 One of the most prominent cultures in Malacca is the Peranakan, also called Baba Nyonya, culture.

-Peranakan is mix of two very different cultures that began in the 15th century when the Chinese began immigrating to Malaysia and marrying the Muslim Malay women.
+Peranakan is a mix of two very different cultures that began in the 15th century when the Chinese began immigrating to Malaysia and marrying the Muslim Malay women.

-Nyonya food is a mixture of Chinese and Malay flavors, but also has a flavor that is distinctly unique.
+Nyonya food is a mixture of Chinese and Malay flavors but also has a flavor that is distinctly unique.

-People always asking where to get the best nyonya food in Malacca.
+People always asking where to get the best Nyonya food in Malacca.

 Well, in this post, I going to share with you all the 13 best Nyonya restaurants in Melaka that serve best Peranakan and Nyonya food.
-All are reasonable price and delicious taste.
+All are a reasonable price and delicious taste.

 Top 13 Best Nyonya Food in Melaka